|

 Colonial Dames Membership Made Possible by George

-Mary Ann Hastings Estep, who lives in Muncie, agreed to organize a new chapter
+Mary Ann Hastings Estep, who lives in Muncie, agreed to organize a new

-Valentine Hollingsworth and Brandywine Creek, names
+George Harlan, Valentine Hollingsworth and

 Mary Anns second choice, Valentine Hollingsworth was selected by the national organization for the name of Chapter IN-15.
 Her membership was proven through George Harlan.

-She also serves as Regent of Paul Revere Chapter, Daughters of the American
+She also serves as Regent of Paul Revere Chapter, Daughters of the

-include early Harlans.
+both organizations include early Harlans.

-Mary Anns Harlan lineage is George #3, Aaron #8, Aaron #41, Aaron #194,
+Mary Anns Harlan lineage is George #3, Aaron #8, Aaron #41, Aaron

-Samuel #703, Stephen #2327, Joshua #5919, Arthur Brooks, Leoaldin Franklin and
+#194, Samuel #703, Stephen #2327, Joshua #5919, Arthur Brooks, Leoaldin

-Mary Louise Harlan Hastings.
+Franklin and Mary Louise Harlan Hastings.

 J. F. Harlans Unusual Professions